larochj/OpenColorIO/share/dev/windows/README.md

 - Install Doxygen (optional: only for python documentations)

 ## Microsoft Visual Studio (Desktop development with C++)
-Please use the official Microsfot Visual Studio installer.
+Please use the official Microsoft Visual Studio installer.
 > See https://visualstudio.microsoft.com/downloads/

 ## Python